Nth-iteration-labs/streamingbandit-ui/README.md

 |  | Opera Mobile 37 + |
 |  | Chrome for Android 49.0 + |

-StreamingBandit Client *not* compatible with Internet Explorer, and does not run locally (by clicking index.html) in Safari.
+StreamingBandit Client is *not* compatible with Internet Explorer, and does not run locally (by clicking index.html) in Safari.